Vingis Park: Redevelopment as an amphitheater

 In 1965, the park was redeveloped and adopted to the needs of mass events, such as concerts or political rallies.
 The amphitheater was built using a modified design of the Estonian Song Festival Grounds in Tallinn.
 Several major rallies and demonstrations were held there during the course of the Lithuanian independence movement of the late 1980s; a rally on August 23, 1988 drew 250,000 people.

 Events

 Many celebrities have performed their shows at this venue, including Andrea Bocelli, Elton John, Björk, Sting, Rod Stewart, Depeche Mode, and famous Lithuanian music groups like Foje, Antis.
 The record of most attendants was in 1997, when Foje performed their last concert - over 60,000 fans were there.

 Lady Gaga has performed at this venue for her first concert in a Baltic country on August 21, 2012 at Vingis Park in Vilnius as a part of her The Born This Way Ball Tour in front of 14,853 people.

 On November 7, 2016, Robbie Williams announced that he will be performing at the venue on August 16, 2017.

-German band Rammstein has announced the start of their European Stadium Tour there on the 22th of May 2023.
+German band Rammstein has announced the start of their European stadium tour there on the 22nd of May 2023.

+On October 9, 2025, it was announced that tickets for the concert of Lithuanian artist Jessica Shy had sold out within 24 hours during the pre-sale period.
+On October 10, an additional concert was announced.
+This is the first time in the history of Vingis Park that an additional concert has been held.